aussenposten/bot_guard/README.md

 A request is blocked as soon as it fails one of these checks.
 If it passes all of them, it is allowed to proceed to Drupal.

-### Challenge Flow

-When a client without a valid challenge cookie makes a request, Bot Guard serves a JavaScript challenge page.
-The client must:
-1. Solve a proof-of-work puzzle (if enabled)
-2. Collect screen resolution data
-3. Create a signed cookie with the solution
-4. Reload the page with the valid cookie

-This multi-factor validation ensures that only genuine browsers with JavaScript support can access the site.
-For detailed technical information, see [PROOF_OF_WORK.md](PROOF_OF_WORK.md).

 ## Features

 - **High-Performance Defense:** Uses APCu for fast, in-memory caching and rate limiting to minimize performance impact.